-In addition to coming from your authentic self, crafting a brand experience your audience will fall in love with means you have to consistently be learning about them.
+In addition to coming from your authentic self, crafting a brand experience your audience will fall in love with means you have to learn about them consistently.

-Learning about your audience doesn’t stop after you’ve created your business plan and received your logo files.
+Learning about your audience doesn’t stop after creating your business plan and receiving your logo files.

 You have to do this any time the opportunity presents itself at every stage and age of your business.
 Get curious and inquisitive everywhere.
 After my Branding On Purpose event last week I sent out a survey to get feedback from my attendees, it was a great experience to ask for their opinion and adjust accordingly for next time.

 P.S. – If you’re crafting your brand experience with a holistic approach, this part won’t be exhausting, it’ll be exhilarating.